Keeper vs Bitwarden: which one takes the lead?

 Keeper makes secure password and data sharing easy.
 Its One-Time Share feature lets you share records with anyone for a limited time.
 This includes login credentials, files, and more.

-The recipient only needs a link for access, which you can send through channels like direct QR code scan, airdrop, email, and SMS.
+The recipient only needs a link for access, which you can send through channels like a direct QR code scan, airdrop, email, and SMS.

 In contrast, Bitwarden’s version has many strings attached.
 First off, it’s not available to Free users.
-But, the restrictions don’t end there.
+But the restrictions don’t end there.
 Even those on its Premium accounts can only share passwords with one other user.
-And, those on Families can only share passwords with up to six users.
+And those on Families can only share passwords with up to six users.

 Overall, Keeper wins the Keeper vs Bitwarden matchup hands down if we compare the two password managers’ password-sharing features.